 Rachel calls Callie back.
 Callie then insults her using profanities and threatens to burn down her house.
 Callie may be guilty of making annoying phone calls.

-Instead, the language just has to have content that is “offensive” or does not follow typical standards of what is decent and appropriate.14 So, for example,
+California courts have decided that a phone call or electronic message does not have to have sexual content in order to be obscene.
+Instead, the language just has to have content that is “offensive” or does not follow typical standards of what is decent and appropriate.4 So, for example,

 - profanity or